 The thesis is about an electrical installation, electrical installation is very important for an engineering.
-So I decided to choose this subject, because I believed, it will help me in my future carrier as well.
-In this thesis firstly I learned how I can design an electrical installation of the building.
-In addition to thesis, I also tried to provide an electrical installation with an AutoCAD.
+So we decided to choose this subject, because we believed, it will help mus in our future carrier as well.
+In this thesis firstly we learned how we can design an electrical installation of the building.
+In addition to thesis, we also tried to provide an electrical installation with an AutoCAD.
 The thesis divide into three part .These are introduction, seven chapters and conclusion.